Administrative, Educational and Support Services

 Eta Pi Chapter – International Honor Society in Nursing, facilitating development of excellence, leadership and creativity in nursing.
 Open to faculty, students and community nurse leaders.
 Students need a minimum of a 3.0 GPA.

 Contact: College of Nursing Office – Nur/Ed 148

 Sigma Iota Rho

-Gamma Chapter-International honor society in International Studies.
+Gamma Chapter, honor society in International Studies.
 Recognizes accomplishment and service of students in International Studies.
-Eligibility: junior standing at least 18 units (crs.) completed in courses giving unit (cr.) toward the International Studies Program including at least 9 upper level units (crs.), completion of BA Foreign Language requirement, 3.2 cumulative GPA and 3.3 GPA in International Studies courses.
+Eligibility: junior standing, at least 21 units (crs.) completed in courses giving unit (cr.) toward the International Studies major, including at least two courses at the 300 or 400 level; completion of the BA foreign language requirement; 3.3 cumulative GPA; and 3.4 GPA in International Studies courses.

-The Music Department offers opportunities for any student interested in musical performance to participate in the Symphonic/Concert Band, University Wind Ensemble, University Choir, Chamber Choir, University Women's Chorus, University Opera Theatre, University Symphony, Jazz Ensembles, and Percussion Ensemble.
+The Music Department offers opportunities for any student interested in musical performance to participate in the Symphonic Band, University Wind Ensemble, University Choir, Chamber Choir, University Women’s Chorus, University Opera Theatre, University Symphony, Jazz Ensembles, Jazz Choir, Percussion Ensemble and Handbell Choir.